Future Planning For Children With Disabilities And Additional Needs

 Top Tip 1: Prepare a Will

-Recent surveys suggest that between 50% and 60% of UK adults don’t have a Will, despite consequences of not having a Will being significant.
+Recent surveys suggest that between 50% and 60% of UK adults don’t have a Will, despite the consequences of not having a Will being significant.

 Without a Will, you’re relying on the Rules of Intestacy – laws which determine which members of your family tree inherit from you.
-Relying on these laws is very risky as it may include exclusion of unmarried partners and limited protection for spouses and children, especially those with special needs.
+Relying on these laws is very risky as it may result in exclusion of unmarried partners and limited protection for spouses and children, especially those with special needs.

 It’s crucial to select a reputable Will provider in the UK as there’s no legal requirement for them to have any relevant qualifications or experience.
 There have been recent examples of unscrupulous companies acting incompetently or even dishonestly.
 To avoid this, you should choose those who are regulated and insured, like solicitors or financial professionals.
 Consider individuals affiliated with STEP, a professional body for anyone involved in this area of law which requires qualifications in trust and estate law.